delta-io/delta-rs/README.md

   </a>
 </p>

-The delta-rs project aims to unlock the power of the Deltalake for as many users and projects as possible by providing native low level APIs aimed at developers and integrators, as well as a high level operations API that lets you query, inspect, and operate your Deltalake with ease.
+The Delta Lake project aims to unlock the power of the Deltalake for as many users and projects as possible by providing native low level APIs aimed at developers and integrators, as well as a high level operations API that lets you query, inspect, and operate your Delta Lake with ease.

 | Source                | Downloads                         | Installation Command    | Docs            |
 | --------------------- | --------------------------------- | ----------------------- | --------------- |